Law of Bolivia: Criminal law

 The Spanish Criminal Code of 1822 came into force in Bolivia on 2 April 1831.
 It was replaced by the Penal Code of 1834.
 A Law of 3 September 1883 made provision in relation to perjury.
 Bolivia now has a new Penal Code of 23 August 1972.

 There was a Code of Criminal Procedure of 6 August 1898.
 This was replaced by the Code of Criminal Procedure of 1972.

 Copyright

 As to copyright, see the law of 13 April 1992.

 Mining

-In 1892, the mining laws of Bolivia consisted of the Ley de mineria (Mining Law) promulgated on the 13 October 1880, and the Reglamento de la ley de mineria (Rules for the application of the Mining Law) made on the 28 October 1882.
+In 1892, the mining laws of Bolivia consisted of the Ley de Minería (Mining Law), promulgated on 13 October 1880, and the Reglamento de la Ley de Minería (Rules for the application of the Mining Law), promulgated on 28 October 1882.
 The International Bureau of the American Republics said that the "provisions of the Ley de mineria are simple and wise.
 They are contained in no more than twenty-seven articles and leave little room for casuistics or embarrassing technicalities."